avaman7860gla/BridgeLabz-Training/README.md

-# 🚀 BridgeLabz CG Training Journey
+# 🚀 BridgeLabz Training Journey

-*A structured learning journey through Java fundamentals, programming concepts, and hands-on assignments during the BridgeLabz CG Training Program.*
+*A structured learning journey through Java fundamentals, programming concepts, and hands-on assignments during the BridgeLabz Training Program.*

 ---

 ## 📖 About This Repository

-Welcome to my **BridgeLabz CG Training** repository!
+Welcome to my **BridgeLabz Training** repository!
 This repository documents my **day-by-day learning progress**, including **Java programs, assignments, and key concepts** covered during the training.

 Each day focuses on **building strong fundamentals**, writing **clean code**, and developing a **problem-solving mindset**.